 Chernobyl 2018.
 There were many random children's toys abandoned when Pripyat residents left.

 Chernobyl 2018.
-I got to visit many sites within the exclusion zone.
-One was the Duga Rada, which was an over-the-horizon radar system used in the Soviet Union as part of its early-warning radar network for missile defense.
-It was huge... almost 500 feet tall and 0.5 mile long.
+I visited several sites within the exclusion zone, including the Duga radar, which was an over-the-horizon system once used by the Soviet Union as part of its early-warning missile-defense network.
+The scale of it was staggering: nearly 500 feet tall and half a mile long.

 Cinque Terre (Italian Riviera coastline)